 This is important because the color is not just on the top surface of the material; especially for higher-end quality plastic or faux rattan, the color of the furniture will be in the entire piece of woven material.
 This makes it much harder to be able ever paint over.

 Plastic or Faux Rattan Can Be Woven Just Like Real Rattan

 Plastic or faux rattan is a very flexible material.
 The material is made flexible so that it can be easily woven; this is another reason it does not take the paint very well.

-Today a lot of the plastic or faux rattan can look like real rattan.
-This can be confusing for some people as some of the faux rattan is so good that they can look at feel like a real rattan.
+Today a lot of plastic or faux rattan can look like real rattan.
+This can be confusing for some people as some of the faux rattan is so good that they can look at it and feel like a natural rattan.

 This is because the suppliers of faux rattan materials continue to improve their rattan finishes, looks, and feel.
 Some of them can make a faux rattan look like real rattan or so close to real rattan that it is hard for many people to tell the difference.

-If you are unsure if your furniture is a faux or real rattan, check it carefully as plastic or faux rattan should not be painted, but real rattan can usually handle paint.
+If you are unsure if your furniture is faux or natural rattan, check it carefully as plastic or faux rattan should not be painted, but real rattan can usually handle paint.

 HIgh-Quality Plastic Rattan Will Last A Long Time

 When we manufacture plastic rattan or faux rattan furniture at Mondoro, we use only high-quality plastic or faux rattan.
 This is because we believe a piece of plastic or faux rattan furniture should last a long time in an outdoor setting.

 All of the plastic rattan or faux rattan materials we use to weave outdoor furniture have been tested to ensure they last for a long time in an outdoor setting.
 If this material is ever painted on, it will severely hurt the material and hurt the furniture to perform in an outdoor setting.